-In a second step, we ran the model presented in this study for each site using the environmental parameters reported in Van Oost et al. (2007) and the site-specific model parameters obtained by inverse modelling (see section 2.4).
-To account for the uncertainty related to the estimation of the initial SOC profiles and site conditions, we created for each of the 10 sites, a set of 1000 scenarios for which parameters values were randomly chosen in a range around their optimal (for initial SOC status) and reported values (for site specific conditions) in Van Oost et al. (2007).
-Therefore, each of the site-specific parameter set combines fixed values (for temperature) and randomly generated parameters inside a prescribed range assuming a uniform distribution: ur and $\varphi$ were allowed to vary by $\pm 2$ % around the optimal value.
-Erosion rate, clay content and crop productivity reduction exponent (when available in observations) were selected using the reported values for each site, with respective tolerances of $\pm 0.05$ mm yr-1 around the reported erosion rate and $\pm 2$ % around the reported clay content (Table 1).
-We performed two sets simulations: one set including the effect of erosion on crop productivity (FB) and one without the erosion effect on productivity (CTL) to evaluate the effect of the erosion-crop productivity relationship on SOC losses (see Fig. 3 and Table 2).
-Finally, we confronted the obtained SOC losses obtained after our site-specific simulations with the values estimated by Van Oost et al. (2007).
-We evaluated performances of our model for both CTL and FB.
+To account for the uncertainty related to the estimation of the initial SOC profiles and site conditions, we created for each of the 10 sites, a set of 1000 scenarios for which parameters values were randomly chosen in a narrow range around their optimal (for initial SOC status) and reported values (for site specific conditions) in Van Oost et al. (2007).
+Therefore, each of the sitespecific parameter set combines fixed values (for temperature) and randomly generated parameters inside a prescribed range assuming a uniform distribution: ur and φ were allowed to vary by \pm 2 % around the optimal value.
+Erosion rate, clay content and yield reduction exponent (when available in observations) were selected using the reported values for each site, with respective tolerances of \pm 0.05 mm yr-1 around the reported erosion rate and \pm 2 % around the reported clay content (Table 1).
+We performed two sets simulations: one set including the effect of erosion on crop productivity (FB) and one without the erosion effect on productivity (CTL) to evaluate the effect of the erosion-crop productivity relationship on SOC losses and cumulative vertical C fluxes (see Fig. 3 and Table 2).
+Finally, we confronted the results with the observations and evaluated performances of our model for both CTL and FB.